 Why Choose Solid Wood?

 Solid wood flooring is the only option of these three flooring types that consists completely of solid wood, with no other products used in its makeup.
-The only limit to variety that this flooring option has is the amount of tree species there are.
-Most trees can be made into solid wood so whether you fancy mahogany, birch or yew, we're bound to have the flooring option for you.
+The only limit to the variety that this flooring option has is the number of tree species there are.
+Most trees can be made into solid wood, so whether you fancy mahogany, birch or yew, we're bound to have the flooring option for you.

-Modern solid wood planks are made with a tongue and groove system which makes them easy to install and their beautiful quality creates a stunning impression in any room you choose to install them in.
+Modern solid wood planks are engineered with a tongue and groove system, making them easy to install.
+Their beautiful quality creates a stunning impression in any room you choose to install them in.